 This income category also includes organizations that give grants, like the Junior League, Kiwanis Club, and congregations.
 They’re included here because they use an application process akin to those foundations use.
 Almost all nonprofit organizations can access this type of funding.
 Fifty percent of your success in this area involves identifying groups that care about your cause in your location.
 Replicable ideas can provide you access to national and international foundations.

-When you seek this funding, consider large corporations, like Target, Best Buy, and American Express.
+When you seek this funding, consider large corporations like Target, Best Buy, and American Express.
 Don’t forget your local print shop and regional stores and services.
 Don’t forget new businesses.
-Recent research by Ernst & Young and the Fidelity Charitable Gift Fund found that entrepreneurs donated two times the amount of their profits than older firms.
+Recent research by Ernst & Young and the Fidelity Charitable Gift Fund found that entrepreneurs donated two times more profits than older firms.

 In-kind frees up cash for items that require it, like payroll taxes.
 In-kind is available to nearly all nonprofits.
 You obtain it from corporations, individuals, and governments.
 Your potential in-kind support is limited only by creativity, the relationships you build, and asking.